 Causes of fire

 There are many causes of fires in a property.
-Hamilton Fraser Total Landlord Insurance has received claims for fires caused by a range of factors, including candles, faulty or unattended appliances, overuse of extension leads, cigarettes, deep fat fryers and portable heaters.
-Our most reported fire claims are due to arson and electrical faults.
-Find out more in our A-Z of Property Claims eBook.
+Total Landlord has received claims for fires caused by a range of hazards, including candles, faulty or unattended appliances, overuse of extension leads, cigarettes, deep fat fryers and portable heaters.

-Although fires in dwellings have been steadily decreasing over the years, fire incident statistics reveal that, in 2018-19 the fire and rescue services still attended 29,570 fires in dwellings in England alone.
-The majority of these were caused by accident due to misuse of equipment or apparatus, or due to faulty appliances.
+Although fires in dwellings have been steadily decreasing over the years, fire and rescue incident statistics for England for the year ending March 2023 show that the fire and rescue services still attended 26,822 primary dwelling fires in England.

 How to reduce the risks of fire